Erik Thommy: Stuttgart

 On 18 January 2018, Thommy moved to VfB Stuttgart.
 His debut and first competitive start for Stuttgart came on 3 February 2018 in a 1–1 away draw against VfL Wolfsburg.
 He scored his first Bundesliga goal on 24 February 2018 against Eintracht Frankfurt.
 On 19 August 2018, Thommy extended his contract with VfB Stuttgart until June 2022.

 On 28 May 2022, Stuttgart announced that they would not extend Thommy's contract beyond the 2021-22 Bundesliga season.

 Düsseldorf (loan)

 On 10 July 2019, Fortuna Düsseldorf announced the signing of Thommy on loan until the end of 2019–20 season with an option to buy him permanently.

 Sporting Kansas City

 On 23 June 2022, it was announced that Thommy had signed with Major League Soccer side Sporting Kansas City on a deal until the end of the 2024 season.
 Thommy debuted for Kansas City on 23 July 2022, starting in a 0-2 loss to Los Angeles FC.
+Following the 2025 season, Kansas City opted to release him from the club.